The PIOB’s recommendations are based on the proposals discussed by the IAASB as of April 2020.

 The objective of a Quality Management System (QMS) should focus on high quality audits

 The standard should state clearly that the objective of the quality management system is to produce high quality audits.
-The PIOB welcomes the redrafting of the objective but continues to encourage the IAASB to be clear that the objective of QMS is Audit Quality and not only compliance with standards.
+The PIOB welcomes the redrafting of the objective but continues to encourage the IAASB to be clear that the objective of a QMS is Audit Quality, not just compliance with standards and legal requirements.

-The firm’s business model (BM) should not interfere with Audit Quality (AQ)
+The firm’s business model should not interfere with Audit Quality (AQ)

-The audit firm’s BM should promote AQ.
-The BM includes the governance structure of the firm, adherence to ethical requirements by the firm’s management and by the auditors, the incentive structure of partners and staff, and auditor’s accountability.
+The firm’s business model includes the governance structure of the firm, adherence to ethical requirements by the firm’s management and by the auditors, the incentive structure of partners and staff, auditor’s accountability, non-assurance services provided to audit clients.
+All those elements should promote Audit Quality, not interfere with it.

 The IAASB should continue coordinating with the IESBA aspects related to ethical requirements

-The PIOB welcomes the coordination between the IAASB and the IESBA on topics overlapping with the Code of Ethics (e.g. ethical requirements, auditor independence and engagement quality control reviews).
+The PIOB welcomes the coordination between the IAASB and the IESBA on aspects related to the Code of Ethics (e.g. ethical requirements, auditor independence and engagement quality control reviews).

 Networks need to be better addressed in ISQM1